vegerot/dotfiles/NoNeovimNovember.md

 ### vim

 - LSP stuff
     - I reflexively hit `gd` at one point and my mind was blown when it worked.
 I forgot vim does a pretty good job at figuring this out from syntax alone!
 If not for this “not having goto definition” would have been in the “very frequent” category
+    - Figuring out if my code has errors sucks.
+Would be a lot less bad if my build times were fast, but since they're slow AF my feedback loops take a long time
 - Way better syntax highlighting
     - fewer languages support out of the box
         - graphql